giuseppe-salvatore/algo-trading-bot/README.md

 Scripts for processing and analyzing trading events from Alpaca taxable activities data.
 Includes tools for combining events, analyzing order patterns, and tracking position balances.

 **Commands:**
-- `just combine` - Combine events with the same order_id
 - `just analyze` - Analyze and reconcile events
 - `just balance SYMBOL=X` - Track position balance for a symbol